How does poor project planning lead to potential problems?

 When it comes to planning and initiation, “EPMO participation is critical in company-wide planning sessions in order to transform the traditional PMOs into high-performing teams that deliver significant value.
 This will also help to establish a shared vision.”
 According to PMI research, the success rates of higher-performing PMOs also align with a company’s financial performance.

 Determining the scope of a project is difficult without spending a considerable amount of up-front time properly planning.
 Gathering requirements, developing comprehensive project-management plans, and determining and scheduling activities, among other things, require considerable thought and coordination and, yes, a lot of time.

-Without planning of activities, these key project elements can lead to lack of stakeholder commitment and resources, because poor planning does not instill confidence or credibility.
+Without planning of activities, these key project elements can lead to a lack of stakeholder commitment and resources because poor planning does not instill confidence or credibility.
 In turn, this has the potential to discourage stakeholders from proceeding with the project manager or even with a project altogether.
 Strong project leaders instill confidence by keeping on top of project planning activities and therefore remove the need for costly, time-consuming rework and increase success ratios throughout projects company-wide.